 - GoToMeeting – GTM provides HD-quality videos perfect for conducting webinars and hosting conferences.
 Drawing tools help to make annotations while sharing the screen.
 With GTM, you can also schedule a new or recurring meeting in advance.
 It includes other features like the ability to hand over your computer’s control to another member and one-click recording to make a meeting more productive.
 Pricing: Starts at $19 user/month.

 2) Documentation Tools

-Documentation tools allow remote teams to edit documents collaboratively in real-time and share it with all team members.
+Documentation tools are online collaboration tools that allow remote teams to edit documents collaboratively in real-time and share them with all team members.

 3) File-Sharing Tools

 Remote teams can make use of file-sharing platforms instead of overflowing their team’s email inboxes with attachments.
 These online collaboration tools are cloud-based that make it easier to upload and share files with your team at a single location which can be accessed through any device.